 (See also the Cystic Fibrosis Foundation's comprehensive treatment guidelines for all age groups.)

 Treatment of pulmonary problems centers on prevention of airway obstruction and prophylaxis against and control of pulmonary infection.
 Prophylaxis against pulmonary infections includes maintenance of pertussis Diphtheria-Tetanus-Pertussis Vaccine Vaccines that contain diphtheria toxoid, tetanus toxoid, and acellular pertussis help protect against diphtheria, tetanus, and pertussis, but they do not prevent all cases.
 For more information... read more , Haemophilus influenzae Haemophilus influenzae Type b (Hib) Vaccine Haemophilus influenzae type b (Hib) vaccines help prevent Haemophilus infections but not infections caused by other strains of H. influenzae bacteria.
 H. influenzae causes... read more , varicella Varicella Vaccine Varicella vaccination provides effective protection against varicella (chickenpox).
 It is not known how long protection against varicella lasts.
 But, live-virus vaccines, like the varicella... read more , Streptococcus pneumoniae Pneumococcal Vaccine Pneumococcal disease (eg, otitis media, pneumonia, sepsis, meningitis) is caused by some of the > 90 serotypes of Streptococcus pneumoniae (pneumococci).
 Vaccines are directed against... read more , and measles Measles, Mumps, and Rubella (MMR) Vaccine The measles, mumps, and rubella (MMR) vaccine effectively protects against all 3 infections.
-People who are given the MMR vaccine according to the US vaccination schedule are considered protected... read more immunity; annual influenza vaccination Influenza Vaccine Based on recommendations by the World Health Organization and the Centers for Disease Control and Prevention (CDC), vaccines for influenza are modified annually to include the most prevalent... read more ; and COVID-19 vaccination COVID-19 Vaccine COVID-19 vaccines provide protection against COVID-19.
-COVID-19 is the disease caused by infection with the SARS-CoV-2 virus.
-There are multiple COVID-19 vaccines currently in use worldwide... read more in accordance with current recommendations from the Advisory Committee on Immunization Practices (ACIP).
+People who are given the MMR vaccine according to the US vaccination schedule are considered protected... read more immunity; annual influenza vaccination Influenza Vaccine Based on recommendations by the World Health Organization and the Centers for Disease Control and Prevention (CDC), vaccines for influenza are modified annually to include the most prevalent... read more ; and COVID-19 vaccination COVID-19 Vaccine COVID-19 vaccines provide protection against COVID-19, the disease caused by infection with the SARS-CoV-2 virus.
+Vaccination is the most effective strategy to prevent severe illness and death... read more in accordance with current recommendations from the Advisory Committee on Immunization Practices (ACIP).
 In patients exposed to influenza, a neuraminidase inhibitor can be used prophylactically or at the first signs of infection.
 Giving palivizumab to infants with CF for prevention of respiratory syncytial virus infection Prevention Respiratory syncytial virus and human metapneumovirus infections cause seasonal lower respiratory tract disease, particularly in infants and young children.
 Disease may be asymptomatic, mild... read more has been shown to be safe, but efficacy has not been documented.

 Airway clearance measures consisting of postural drainage, percussion, vibration, and assisted coughing (chest physiotherapy Chest Physiotherapy Chest physiotherapy consists of external mechanical maneuvers, such as chest percussion, postural drainage, and vibration, to augment mobilization and clearance of airway secretions.
 It is indicated... read more ) are recommended at the time of diagnosis and should be done on a regular basis.
 In older patients, alternative airway clearance measures, such as active cycle of breathing, autogenic drainage, positive expiratory pressure devices, and vest therapy (high-frequency chest wall oscillation), may be effective.
 Regular aerobic exercise is recommended; it may also help airway clearance.
 For patients with obstructive sleep apnea, continuous positive airway pressure Treatment Obstructive sleep apnea (OSA) is episodes of partial or complete closure of the upper airway that occur during sleep and lead to breathing cessation.
 Symptoms include snoring and sometimes restless... read more may be beneficial.